odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

         content: >-
           Today, your first stop is the deserted Mughal city of Fatehpur Sikri, a complex of sandstone forts, palaces and mosques.
-Fatehpur Sikri was Emperor Akbar's capital for only 12 years before it was abandoned, apparently due to a lack of water.
+Fatehpur Sikri was Emperor Akbar’s capital for only 12 years before it was abandoned, apparently due to a lack of water.
 Today it is a ghost city, its architecture perfectly preserved.
-The white marble tomb of Sheikh Salim Chisti, Akbar's spiritual adviser, is a Muslim pilgrimage spot.
+The white marble tomb of Sheikh Salim Chisti, Akbar’s spiritual adviser, is a Muslim pilgrimage spot.

           You continue to the village of Bah, near the ravines of the Chambal